-KG Mining became the Manager of the Peak Gold JV in conjunction with the Kinross Transactions and the signing of the A&R JV LLCA.
-Pursuant to the terms of the A&R JV LLCA, the Company and KG Mining are required to jointly fund the joint venture operations in proportion to their membership interests in the Peak Gold JV.
-If a member elects not to contribute to an approved program and budget or contributes less than its proportionate membership interest, its percentage membership interest will be reduced.
-The Company's ability to contribute funds sufficient to retain its membership interests in the Peak Gold JV may be limited.
-To date, neither the Company nor the Peak Gold JV has generated any revenue from mineral sales or operations.
-In the future, the Peak Gold JV may generate revenue from a combination of mineral sales and other payments resulting from any commercially recoverable minerals from the Peak Gold JV Property.
-The Company currently does not have any recurring source of revenue, and its only source of cash inflows are contributions received from KG Mining and the Company.
-As a result, the Company's ability to contribute funds to the Peak Gold JV and retain its membership interest will depend on its ability to raise capital.
-The Company has limited financial resources and the ability of the Company to arrange additional financing in the future will depend, in part, on the prevailing capital market conditions, the exploration results achieved at the Peak Gold JV Property, as well as the market price of metals.
+If the secured credit facility is not consummated and the Company is unable to obtain other financing, the Company would elect to not to fund its interest in the Peak Gold JV and would be diluted.
+In either case, management believes the Company would maintain sufficient liquidity to meet its working capital requirements for the next twelve months from the date of this report.
+If the Company's interest in the Peak Gold JV is diluted, the Company may not be able to fully realize its investment in the Peak Gold JV.
+Also, if no additional financing is obtained, the Company may not be able to fully realize its investment in the Company has limited financial resources and the ability of the Company to arrange additional financing in the future will depend, in part, on the prevailing capital market conditions, the exploration results achieved at the Peak Gold JV Property, as well as the market price of metals.
 The Company cannot be certain that financing will be available to the Company on acceptable terms, if at all.
 If the Company were unable to fund its contributions to the approved programs and budgets for the Peak Gold JV, its membership interest in the Peak Gold JV would be diluted.

 Further financing by the Company may include issuances of equity, instruments convertible into equity (such as warrants) or various forms of debt.
-The Company believes that it is more likely than not that it will raise capital through the issuance of additional equity and or debt securities in the next six months for purposes of funding its proportionate share of future Peak Gold JV exploration and for the Company's operating costs.
+The Company believes that it is more likely than not that it will raise capital through the issuance of additional equity and or debt securities in the next six months for purposes of funding its proportionate share of future Peak Gold JV exploration and for the Company's operating costs, including meeting the conditions necessary to close the senior loan facility with ING and Macquarie.
 The Company has issued Common Stock and other instruments convertible into equity in the past and cannot predict the size or price of any future issuances of Common Stock or other instruments convertible into equity, and the effect, if any, that such future issuances and sales will have on the market price of the Company's securities.
 Any additional issuances of Common Stock or securities convertible into, or exercisable or exchangeable for, Common Stock may ultimately result in dilution to the holders of Common Stock, dilution in any future earnings per share of the Company and may have a material adverse effect upon the market price of the Common Stock of the Company.